 The Purpose of Creating an MDL

-The purpose of an MDL is to consolidate all lawsuits that have been filed in various Federal Courts before one single Judge to increase efficient discovery and expedite the proceedings.
-As of date, twenty-three (23) lawsuits have been filed that will fall within the potential Tylenol autism MDL.
-The assigned Judge will attempt to streamline the lawsuits which promotes the possibility of a global settlement.
+The purpose of an MDL is to consolidate all lawsuits filed in various Federal Courts before one Judge to increase efficient discovery and expedite the proceedings.
+Twenty-three (23) lawsuits have been filed that will fall within the potential Tylenol autism MDL.
+The assigned Judge will attempt to streamline the lawsuits, which promotes the possibility of a global settlement.

 Tylenol Autism Lawsuits That Have Been Filed in Federal Court

-In reviewing Tylenol autism lawsuits as of date, we have noted the most common defendants are Walgreens, CVS, Costco, Rite Aid and Walmart.
-We strongly believe the Tylenol autism lawsuits may exceed 10,000 over the coming months and shapes up to be one of the biggest mass torts of all time.
-The question remains, when will the manufacturers like Johnson & Johnson be sued.
-We believe there is a strategy in going after the retailers and leaving the manufacturers out at this juncture.
-Johnson & Johnson is already facing a large number of high exposure lawsuits relating to opioids and talcum powder.
-In fact they created a new subsidiary over the past year and filed Chapter 11 bankruptcy.
+In reviewing Tylenol autism lawsuits as of date, we have noted the most common defendants are Walgreens, CVS, Costco, Rite Aid, and Walmart.
+We strongly believe the Tylenol autism lawsuits may exceed 10,000 over the coming months and will become one of the biggest mass torts ever.

 There May Be a Correlation Between Dosage and Risk of Autism